 Beaujolais Villages – Privileged slopes and soils contribute to more expressive wines.
-It’s a higher tier compared to plain Beaujolais and you can expect more intense and finesse.
+It’s a higher tier compared to plain Beaujolais and you can expect more intensity and finesse.

 Saint-Amour – Named after Julius Caesar, who occupied the region in 100BC.
-It’s a versatile appellation with wines that range from the delicate and gently to the unexpectedly tanninc and well structured.
+It’s a versatile appellation with wines that range from the delicate and gentle to the unexpectedly tanninc and well structured.

 Juliénas – Granite-rich soils, moderate altitude and steep slopes contribute to make of this an appellation for vigorous Beaujolais.

 Chénas – Legend goes, there used to be an oak forest before the region was planted with vines.
 This is one of the appellations that tends to have the longest ageing potential.

 Moulin-a-Vent – Elegant and with character, these tend to be some of the most robust Beaujolais in town.
 It also has comparatively long ageing potential.